-Our department is steps away from the Massachusetts State House, the epicenter of Boston’s dynamic national and international political scene, and we take full advantage of our 'extended campus.
+Suffolk University's Political Science & Legal Studies department is steps away from the Massachusetts State House—the epicenter of Boston’s dynamic national and international political scene, and we take full advantage of our "extended campus."

 Our professors are experts in all aspects of government—from public policy to national and international political campaigns to foreign policy and diplomacy—and they practice what they teach.
 These mentors will use their knowledge and networks to connect you with career-shaping opportunities in the field.